CptNewton/Meta-Front-End-Developer-Professional-Certificate/Front-End Developer Capstone/Project functionality/Improving the experience/Module quiz: Project functionality/README.md

 ### 10. Can you use arrow functions to update the state of a component?

-- [ ] Only in certain type of state
+- [ ] Only in certain type of state.
 - [x] Yes.
 - [ ] No.
 - [ ] Only in some cases.